zuozhenggh/learning-library/data-management-library/autonomous-database/shared/adb-15-minutes/provision-database/adb-provision-moviestream.md

 3. Give basic information for the autonomous database:

 <if type="freetier">
-    - __Choose a compartment__ - Select the compartment that will contain your Autonomous Database instance.
-[Learn more about compartments in the documentation](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm).
+    - __Choose a compartment__ - You can simply use the default compartment or pick a different one.
+See [the documentation](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm) if you want to learn more about compartments.
     - __Display Name__ - Enter a memorable name for the database for display purposes.
 For this lab, use __My Quick Start ADB__.
     - __Database Name__ - Use letters and numbers only, starting with a letter.
 Maximum length is 14 characters.
 (Underscores not initially supported.)
 For this lab, use __MYQUICKSTART__.